jamesgober/rust-benchmark/docs/GUIDELINES.md

 Before ANY code is written:
 - [ ] Will this work with zero overhead when disabled?
 - [ ] Is this the simplest solution that works?
-- [ unexpected char ��️ and expect behavior edge cases
+- [ ] Are expected behavior and edge cases clearly defined?
 - [ ] Does this maintain backward compatibility?
 - [ ] Are errors handled gracefully?